mcneel/help-docs/_en/flamingo/5/help/environment.md

 ## Advanced Background
 {: #advanced-background}
 The Advanced Background settings control environments that are not visible in the rendering, but show in reflections and refractions for the objects.
-This allows for the visible environemnt to look one way, while reflections and refractions might be reacting to a different environment.
-For instance in the illustration below, the background is black, but the reflected environment is an HDR image of a building interior.
+This lets the visible environment look one way, while reflections and refractions might be reacting to a different environment.
+For instance, in the illustration below the background is black, but the reflected environment is an HDR image of a building interior.

 ![images/reflectedbackground-002.png](images/reflectedbackground-002.png)
 *Normal environment (left) and reflected HDR sky environment (right).*